safakgur/snowflakes/README.md

 * **System lifetime:** Bigger timestamp length, later epoch, and lower precision mean higher lifetime.
 * **Instance count:** Bigger instance ID length means there can be more instances generating snowflakes.
-* **Generation rate:** Bigger sequence number length means the instance can generate more snowflakes per timestamp.
+* **Generation rate:** Bigger sequence length means an instance can generate more snowflakes per time.
 * **Ordering:** Components specified earlier occupy higher bits, meaning they are prioritized during sorting.

 ## How to Use